miguelpc94/calculated-column-demo/README.md

 1. Clone the repository to your local machine.
 2. Navigate to the project directory.
 3. Install the necessary dependencies by running npm install.
-4. Start the development server by running npm run dev.
+4. Start the development server by running `npm run dev`.

 The application should now be running on `localhost:3000`.